Dosage form: tablet

 Do not take Quazepam if you:

-Quazepam may not be right for you.
-Before taking Quazepam, tell your healthcare provider about all of your health conditions, including if you:
+Before you take Quazepam, tell your healthcare provider about all of your medical conditions, including if you:

 How should I take Quazepam?